briangershon/planning-poker/README.md

 This project used Cloudflare Pages, Workers, Durable Objects and KV store.

-This was a good fit for Cloudflare Durable Objects in that each game manages game state and state for multiple players.
+This was a good fit for Cloudflare `Durable Objects` since each game manages state for multiple players.

 ## Screenshot